gouthampai/thoughts-and-musings/src/content/posts/deploy-net-10-service-to-container-app.md

     - AZURE_CONTAINER_APP_NAME - the name of the container app you created earlier
     - AZURE_RESOURCE_GROUP - the name of the resource group your container app belongs to

-4. Right now, we will also add a few secrets
+4. Let's also add a few secrets
     - AZURE_CLIENT_ID - the client id you copied down before
     - AZURE_SUBSCRIPTION_ID - the subscription id of your azure subscription
     - AZURE_TENANT_ID - the tenant id you copied down before while creating the app registration